openvinotoolkit/openvino/samples/cpp/speech_sample/README.md

        -compile_target "<string>" Optional.
 Specify GNA compile target generation.
 May be one of GNA_TARGET_2_0, GNA_TARGET_3_0.
 By default, generation corresponds to the GNA HW available in the system or the latest fully supported generation by the software.
 See the GNA Plugin's GNA_COMPILE_TARGET config option description.
        -memory_reuse_off          Optional.
 Disables memory optimizations for compiled model.

-   Available target devices:  CPU  GNA  GPU  VPUX
+   Available target devices:  CPU  GNA  GPU  NPU

 .. _model-preparation-speech: